What does a listing agent do? This is the question most home sellers ask themselves before making the investment in a real estate agent.

 It can be tempting to try to sell your house without the help of a real estate agent, especially a local Chicago realtor that is familiar with your specific neighborhood.
 But doing so can often lead to missed opportunities and lower profits.
 In this blog post, we’ll discuss the listing agent’s role in helping you sell your house.
 We’ll also explore some of the benefits of working with a real estate agent.
 So, if you’re considering selling your house, read on!

-We like to break down the selling process into three stages.
+We like to break down the selling process into three stages:

 1. Pre-market